 A lot of people struggle to keep focused for long periods of time or one one task at a time.
 In today’s digital, algorithm filled world it’s impossible to not get distracted.
-Case in point: I watched 30 seconds of a YouTube ‘goal setting’ video before I clicked on a video of Jenna Marbles giving her dogs a spa day (it was worth it).
+Case in point: I watched 30 seconds of a YouTube ‘goal setting’ video before I clicked on a video of some dogs enjoying a ‘spa’ day (it was worth it).
 The algorithm has got me nailed yo.

 But on a more serious note, those with anxious minds can find it that bit harder to focus on one thing.
 The nature of anxiety means our brains are constantly whirring away, or focused on something that probably will never happen at some point in the future (thanks for trying to keep us safe, Brain!).